 Anger is an emotion that tends to lead to acting out and euphoria is an emotion that tends to lead to going out – both of which can lead to big trouble during your divorce.
 Acting in a way that appears irresponsible, inappropriate, or antagonistic can have a negative impact on your case, leaving you with both less money and less time with your kids.
 So, at the exact time that you are likely to act inappropriately due to poor judgment, you’re also more likely to be caught and suffer negative consequences as a result.

-It’s important to have strategies in place to help you manage your reputation.
-Otherwise, you might create messes that damage your chances of getting what you want from the divorce.
-Following the guidelines in this article will help ensure your behavior is above reproach.
+It’s important to have strategies in place to help you manage your reputation during divorce.
+Otherwise, you might create messes that damage your chances of getting what you want from the divorce process.
+Following the 7 tips in this article will help ensure your behavior is above reproach.

 Because people love juicy gossip, you will be queried about how your divorce is going by folks who have no business asking and zero need to know.
 And because you are not your normal, sensible self right now, you might find it surprisingly hard to resist the invitation to spill your guts to anyone and everyone.
 Although you don’t have a duty to protect your ex’s reputation, there’s no reason to ruin your own by telling everyone about all the ways he/she has done you wrong.